Social Icons

 Directed by Robert Clouse

-Regardless though the movie is a classic, mostly because it starred Kung Fu master Bruce Lee and other than just a straight forward a bunch of guys meet up for a tournament movie, the movie had its side story which were well crafted into the movie that it will not side track you from what was happening on screen and there is a brief us of the Nunchaku, Bruce Lee favorite weapon of choice.
+Regardless, the movie is a classic, mostly because it starred Kung Fu master Bruce Lee.
+Other than just being a straightforward "bunch of guys meet up for a tournament" movie, it had its side stories, which were well-crafted into the film so that they didn’t sidetrack you from what was happening on screen.
+There’s also a brief use of the nunchaku, Bruce Lee’s favorite weapon of choice.

-Then there were the other characters in the movie that made up for the fun in it, there was the macho tough guy Williams (Jim Kelly) and his comic friend Roper (John Saxon) who always seem to be in some financial issues.
+Then there were the other characters in the movie that added to the fun.
+There was the macho tough guy Williams (Jim Kelly) and his comic friend Roper (John Saxon), who always seemed to be in some financial trouble.

-Enter the Dragon was the first Chinese martial arts film to have been produced by a major Hollywood studio – Warner Bros.
-It is epic for its fight scene and its story and in the movie Jackie Chan who is now our modern day Bruce Lee played a henchman who got himself killed by Bruce Lee in this movie.
-The movie removes all the kills, as we get to see the men fall but we don’t get to see them killed.
+Enter the Dragon was the first Chinese martial arts film to have been produced by a major Hollywood studio—Warner Bros.
+It’s epic for its fight scenes and its story.
+In the movie, Jackie Chan, who is now our modern-day Bruce Lee, played a henchman who got himself killed by Bruce Lee.
+The movie removes all the kills, as we get to see the men fall but don’t get to see them actually die.

-The movie revolves around 3 martial artist Lee (Bruce Lee) is recruited by an agency to investigate the tournament hosted by Han.
-Han is believed to be dealing in opium.
+The movie revolves around three martial artists.
+Lee (Bruce Lee) is recruited by an agency to investigate the tournament hosted by Han, who is believed to be dealing in opium.
 Roper and Williams are former army buddies.
 Roper is on the run from the Mafia due to his gambling debts, while Williams got away by beating up racist police officers and shows up at the tournament.

-If I’m to make a list of my top Martial Art Films, this film will come fourth, below is my list.
+If I’m to make a list of my top martial arts films, this one would come in fourth.
+Below is my list:

 3. Fist of Fury (1972)